 Providing all the capital purchases are on the same receipt such as a PC, printer, and scanner, you can claim the VAT back on these items.
 You cannot, however, buy a PC one month for £1,500 then a printer the next month for £300 and a scanner the month after for £200 and add them together – they must all be on the same receipt.

-Like standard VAT, the Flat Rate Scheme still requires you to complete a quarterly VAT return form (online only).
+Like standard VAT, the scheme still requires you to complete a quarterly VAT return form (online only).
 You will need to charge the standard VAT rate, currently 20% of your invoices, rather than accounting for the VAT on every payment, when you do your quarterly report, you will only pay a single flat rate percentage on your turnover of each quarter.

-- The ability to earn money from VAT: you can earn thousands of pounds extra each year simply out of VAT (the government does this as the FRS is simple for them to manage and you are in effect acting as a tax collector).
+- The ability to earn money from VAT: you can earn extra each year simply out of VAT (the government does this as the FRS is simple for them to manage and you are in effect acting as a tax collector).

 - A reduced amount of paperwork to handle as you are not submitting any of your input costs to HMRC, all you need to do is keep the receipts from your purchases.